1955 Le Mans disaster: Conclusion of the race

 Hawthorn and the Jaguar team kept racing.
 With the Mercedes team withdrawn and the Ferraris all out of commission, Jaguar's main competition had gone.
 Hawthorn and Bueb won the race by a margin of five laps from Aston Martin.
-The weather had closed in on Sunday morning and there was no victory celebration.
+The weather had closed in on Sunday morning, and there was no victory celebration.
 However, a press photograph showed Hawthorn smiling on the podium drinking from the victor's bottle of champagne.
 The French magazine L'Auto-Journal published it with the sarcastic caption, "À votre santé, Monsieur Hawthorn!"
-(In English, "To your health ('Cheers'), Mr. Hawthorn!")
+(English: "To your health ('Cheers'), Mr. Hawthorn!")